JianLoong/jianloong.github.io/_posts/2015-2-3-customising-meteor-with-bootstrap.md

 ian:accounts-ui-bootstrap-3
 {% endhighlight %}

+To re-iterate, there is a difference between how packages are ordered.
+Doing the simple meteor list, will list out all the meteor packages, while viewing the meteor packages file will show you how the packages are loaded.

 Now lets try to make a basic layout for this purpose.
 At the moment the folder structure does not really matter but it is good to pay good attention how on to structure the meteor application.
 I am going to use a few packages to simpify this process.
 The first is the iron:router package which will handling all the routing and layout and it is far superior compared to basic engine for layout and routing purposes.

 For now, I am only interested to create a single page which is the home or index page.
 As per usual the page should consist of the 3 main elements, the navigation bar, the contents and the footer.
 For those who developed things in ASP.NET and are used to Master pages, Iron Router layout template engine handles this.
 Basically